nl en

 Check your spam box/junk mail.
 No email received?
 Please send us an email at mijnfonds@cultuurparticipatie.nl.
 We will be glad to help you as soon as possible.

-How can I submit changes in My Fund?
+How can I submit changes in Mijn Fonds?

 Changes concerning your application (e.g. the planning of your project) or concerning contact persons can be communicated by sending an email to mijnfonds@cultuurparticipatie.nl.
 In your email, clearly describe the change you wish to have made and include the application number, if applicable.